Balela Salad (Middle Eastern Bean Salad)

 Where does the name Balela come from?

 The word Balela means “cooked chickpeas” in Arabic, and Balela is an ancient Middle Eastern Chickpea Salad.
+There are different variations of this all over the world, but they always include chickpeas and fresh herbs

 Will the salad stay good in the fridge?